bloch-elkouby-lab/website/team/contact.md

 The lab cannot sponsor the OPT STEM extension unless the individual is promoted to a lab manager or research coordinator position, and external funding is secured.

 ## Application Instructions
-Please title your email “RA Application: [Your Name]” (e.g., “RA Application: Jimmy P. Chen”)

 Please title your email "RA Application: [Your Name]" (e.g., "RA Application: Jimmy P. Chen") and include the following materials:

 * CV
 * Cover letter
-* Supporting materials (e.g., unofficial transcript or academic writing sample)
+* Supporting materials: can be anything from academic writing sample, unofficial transcripts, and Python scripts to unofficial research documents

 If you would like to be considered for a senior RA position, please indicate this in your email.